Jcendoya/BuyRight-MVP/README.md

 # BuyRight MVP

-This is the minimal working version of the BuyRight business evaluation tool.
+This version includes Tailwind and PostCSS for proper deployment on Vercel.